 Cake.
 Its something pretty traditional; some may even go further to say boring.
 If this dessert is boring to you, then you’re doing something wrong.
 Done well, a basic cake has the potential to impress.
 Ditch the mediocre box mix for this simple, but delicious recipe.
-Traditional buttercream is pretty boring.
+Traditional buttercream can be unimpressive.
 I mean it’s pretty much just sugar and butter.
 The addition of salt and cream cheese balances out the crazy amount of sugar in frosting.
 I add a small amount of cream cheese, so you cannot tell its there, but the taste is richer.
 The addition of jam is optional, but it adds a pretty light pink color and accompanies the cream cheese.
 If you are looking for a go-to basic cake recipe, this one is it.
 This recipe tastes exactly like that familiar “cake batter” flavor in ice cream, oreos, etc. (duh… its vanilla cake).
 I have nothing thought-provoking or ground-breaking to say about this recipe; it’s just really damn good.

 Vanilla Bean Cake: